sprestage/tech-octoblog/source/_posts/2013-12-01-overcoming-my-fear-of-git-through-knowledge.markdown

 Git is a version control system, VCS.
 Don't think too carefully about the other VCSs you know, like Perforce or Subversion.
 Git is much different and trying to compare will likely cause confusion.

 #### Snapshots, instead of differences
 Most other systems tend to store data as changes to a base version of each file.
 Git doesn't think of it's data that way.
-Instead, Git thinks of its data more like a set of ssnapshots of a minifilesystem.
+Instead, Git thinks of its data more like a set of snapshots of a mini-filesystem.
 And, to be efficient, Git only takes a snapshot of the files that have changed, simply linking to all the other files that have not changed.

 #### Local
 Most operations you perform with Git will be local.
 The entire history of your repository will be right there on your machine, which means that diffs and browsing the history of your project is very quick.
 This also means that working offline is not a problem.
 You simply commit all you like while offline, then push your work up to the remote repository server when you get back to a network connection.